 - The Government of Canada match the accelerated capital cost allowance provisions now in place in the United States, giving businesses an immediate 100 per cent tax write-off on qualifying capital asset purchases.These immediate steps will help buy Canada the time it needs to pursue more fundamental tax reforms.
 Canada needs to reshape its entire tax system to focus on encouraging investment, innovation and growth.

-- Doing so requires developing a tax structure that
+- Develop a tax structure that

 - Attracts foreign direct investment to Canada;